sys-bio/roadrunner/wrappers/Python/doc/mod_roadrunner/cls_RoadRunner.rst

        >>> r.saveState("current_state.txt")                        # save the state to a file from the current directory
        >>> r.saveState("file://localhost/c:/Users/Fred/current_state.txt")   # using a URI

-   One may also save the human-readable contents:
+   One may also save in a human-readable format:

        >>> r.saveState("current_state.txt", 'r')